jhan0317/sys6018-competition-revenue-prediction/README.txt

 # model_new.py: Inputs: outputs from prepocessing.
 Train and build the model.

 # submission
-# rf_1108.csv: Best performance on old data sets.
-(Score: 1.54)
+# rf_1108.csv: Best performance on old data sets (Score: 1.54)
-# rf_1111_v2.csv: Best performance on new data sets.
-(Score: 1.778)
+# rf_1111_v2.csv: Best performance on new data sets (Score: 1.778)
-# result_ols.csv: Result from ordinary least square regression.
+# result_ols.csv: Result from ordinary least square regression
-# result_spline.csv: Result from spline.
+# result_spline.csv: Result from spline

+# report
+Contains the answer to the questions.